 About Normal Bodies

-Wherever you are on your own personal body journey, we hope that Normal Bodies will be an empowering, liberating, and healing part of that process.
+Wherever a person is on their personal body journey, Normal Bodies aims to be an empowering, liberating, and healing part of that process.

-The talented artist behind our gorgeous paintings is my beloved friend Cecilia Lizcano Lopez.
-Cecy is a Mexico City-based painter, sculptor, and concept artist.
-She studied at the ENPEG “La Esmeralda” school which was founded by Frida Kahlo and Diego Rivera, and has since gone on to display her work in Mexico City’s museum of modern art.
-Her concepts and sculptures have also appeared in TV adverts for the likes of Nestle and music videos for artists including Major Lazer.
-Cecy is kind, funny, and talented, and I’m grateful to work with her on this project that means so much to us both,
+Cecy (she/her) is a painter, sculptor, and concept artist from Chihuahua, Mexico.
+She studied at the ENPEG ‘La Esmeralda’ school which was founded by Frida Kahlo and Diego Rivera, and has displayed her work in Mexico City’s museum of modern art.
+Her concepts and sculptures have also appeared in films, TV series, and music videos.

 Normal Bodies portraits are hand-painted in watercolour in Mexico City.
 Reference photos are used to create the portraits so anyone can participate no matter where they are in the world.

 Every participant also has the option to write a caption to accompany their painting that talks about their unique experience in their body.

 Submissions are always open and we paint every single body we receive a reference photo of (we don’t accept submissions from cis men).
 Marginalised bodies always have and always will be prioritised, and participation is completely anonymous.

 Find out more about how to participate here.